radius-project/bicep-types-aws/artifacts/bicep/aws/aws.elasticloadbalancingv2/default/types.md

 * **Scope**: string: The set of user claims to be requested from the IdP.
 The default is ``openid``.
  To verify which scope values your IdP supports and how to separate multiple values, see the documentation for your IdP.
 * **SessionCookieName**: string: The name of the cookie used to maintain session information.
 The default is AWSELBAuthSessionCookie.
-* **SessionTimeout**: string: The maximum duration of the authentication session, in seconds.
+* **SessionTimeout**: int: The maximum duration of the authentication session, in seconds.
 The default is 604800 seconds (7 days).
 * **TokenEndpoint**: string (Required): The token endpoint of the IdP.
 This must be a full URL, including the HTTPS protocol, the domain, and the path.
 * **UseExistingClientSecret**: bool: Indicates whether to use the existing client secret when modifying a rule.
 If you are creating a rule, you can omit this parameter or set it to false.
 * **UserInfoEndpoint**: string (Required): The user info endpoint of the IdP.
 This must be a full URL, including the HTTPS protocol, the domain, and the path.